-Pursuant to Senate Bill 257, the North Carolina Department of Health and Human Services, Division of Public Health, Women's Health Branch is administering the Perinatal/Neonatal Outreach Coordinator project to improve maternal and neonatal outcomes in the state.
-The previously funded Perinatal/Neonatal Outreach Coordinator (PNOC) program provided training across the state to improve clinical practices and patient outcomes in the state's birthing hospitals, community health centers, health departments and physician office practices.
+Pursuant to Senate Bill 257, the North Carolina Department of Health and Human Services, Division of Public Health, Women, Infant, and Community Wellness Section is administering the Perinatal Nurse Champion (PNC) Program to improve maternal and neonatal outcomes in the state.
+The previously funded Perinatal/Neonatal Outreach Education and Training (POET/NOET) Program provided training across the state to improve clinical practices and patient outcomes in the state's birthing hospitals, community health centers, health departments and physician office practices.
 Funding for the program ended in 2009.
 With this new legislation, the programs work to improve the state's maternal and neonatal morbidity and mortality rates.

-The goal of the PNOC program were identified through the North Carolina Perinatal Health Strategic Plan (NCPHS Plan) which is a state-wide initiative designed to address infant mortality, maternal health, maternal morbidity and the health of men and women of childbearing age.
-The plan has three over- arching goals: 1) improve healthcare for men and women; 2) strengthen families and communities; and 3) address social and economic inequities.
-The following is a selected goal and strategy from the NCPHS Plan, among others, to improve health care for women and men that specifically relate to the work of the Perinatal/Neonatal Outreach Coordinator:
+The goals of the PNC program were identified through the North Carolina Perinatal Health Strategic Plan (NCPHS Plan), a state-wide initiative designed to address infant mortality, maternal health, maternal morbidity and the health of men and women of childbearing age.
+The plan has three over-arching goals: 1) improve healthcare for men and women; 2) strengthen families and communities; and 3) address social and economic inequities.
+The following is a selected goal and strategy from the NCPHS Plan, among others, to improve health care for women and men that specifically relates to the work of the Perinatal Nurse Champion Program: